Our Homes: NPH Bolivia

 Total services provided:

-177 (Includes children and youth fully supported, community children, youths and adults who receive support by either attending our onsite schools, receive scholarships, receive in-kind donations and or medical/social services; and support for Hermanos Mayores who grew up at the home.)
+180 (Includes children and youth fully supported; community children, youths and adults who receive support by either attending our onsite schools, receive scholarships, receive in-kind donations and or medical/social services; and support for Hermanos Mayores who grew up at the home.)

 50 miles north of Santa Cruz, outside the town of Portachuelo

 Dining hall, family-style homes for children, staff and volunteers, primary school, garden and clinic.

 - Bolivia is the second country in South America to have an NPH home.